Blackpool Holiday flats

 The Pride of Lions

-Negus the male lion has been very pleased to be joined by 3 new lionesses, Rachel, Jasmin, and Gillian, they have arrived from their previous home in Blair Drummond Wildlife Park.
-To prepare for their arrival the enclosure was refurbished with a pool and a hot rock that is heated in winter.
+Lions sleep a huge amount, anything up to 20 hrs a day.
 You can get just a few centimeters from the Lions, there is just a glass window to protect you from the pride!!!
 Do you dare take a closer look?

 More Fun at the Zoo